Frederick Douglass (1818 – 1895) African-American, anti-slavery campaigner.

-Frederick Douglass was a former slave who escaped and became a powerful anti-slavery orator.
-Douglass wrote three autobiographies describing his experiences as a slave and then gaining his freedom.
+Frederick Douglass was a former slave who escaped to become a powerful anti-slavery orator.
+Douglass wrote three autobiographies describing his experiences as a slave and gaining his freedom.
 His writings and speeches became powerful testimonies to support the abolition of slavery.
-Douglass was the most influential African-American leader of the Nineteenth Century, and exemplified great moral courage in opposing slavery and injustice.
+Douglass was the most influential African-American leader of the Nineteenth Century and exemplified great moral courage in opposing slavery and injustice.

 Early Life Frederick Douglass

 Frederick Douglass was born into slavery in Talbot County, Maryland.
-His mother, Harrier Bailey was a slave; his father was probably his mother’s slave owner.
+His mother, Harriet Bailey, was a slave; his father was probably his mother’s slave owner.
 He saw little of his mother when growing up, and she died when he was 10.
-The young Douglass was brought up by his grandmother until the age of seven, when he was sent to Baltimore to serve Hugh Auld.
+The young Douglass was brought up by his grandmother until the age of seven when he was sent to Baltimore to serve Hugh Auld.

 However, when Hugh Auld discovered his wife had been teaching Douglass to read, he expressed his strong displeasure.
 Like many slave owners, he feared that if slaves became educated they would have an even greater desire for freedom.
 This made it more difficult for Douglas to be educated, but he continued to try, in secret, to read newspapers and books which gave him a broader education.
 He wrote:

 “Though conscious of the difficulty of learning without a teacher, I set out with high hope, and a fixed purpose, at whatever cost of trouble, to learn how to read.”
 (Narrative of the life of Frederick Douglass, ch.6)